High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Background

 \item \textit{Recasting as the graph of a height function.} Another possibility is to recast the implicitly defined geometry as the graph of an implicitly defined height function; using this interpretation, a quadrature scheme can then be formulated through the corresponding splitting of coordinates, i.e., through two nested integrals, one in the vertical/height direction, and the other in all remaining tangential directions.
 In the author's prior work \cite{HighorderImplicitQuad,algoim}, this approach was used to build very high-order quadrature schemes, e.g., 20th order; see also its extension to simplices by Cui \textit{et al} \cite{10.1145/3372144}.
 These methods can be fast, requiring only one-dimensional root finding, and inherit the high-order accuracy of the underlying one-dimensional Gaussian quadrature schemes.
-However, the overall approach relies on finding a suitable coordinate axis such that the interface is the graph of a well-defined height function.
+However, the overall approach relies on finding a suitable coordinate axis such that the interface is the graph of a well-defined, sufficiently smooth height function, e.g., without any corners, cusps, or vertical tangents.
 In \cite{HighorderImplicitQuad,algoim}, interval arithmetic is used to subdivide the hyperrectangle $U$, if necessary, until the level set function is provably monotone in a particular height direction $k$, thereby guaranteeing (by the implicit function theorem) a well-defined height function.
-This process is effective for a wide kind of geometry, but can fail in some cases, e.g., in the presence of singularities, corners, or junctions; in these situations, the subdivision process eventually needs to be halted, limiting the overall high accuracy. \end{itemize}
+This process is effective for a wide kind of geometry, but can fail in some cases, e.g., in the presence of singularities, corners, or junctions.
+In these situations, an excessive amount of subdivision can result, a process that may also need to be halted, potentially leaving behind small voids. \end{itemize}